purplevan/Cyber-Portfolio-Guide/README.md

 ![Screenshot (51)](https://user-images.githubusercontent.com/102703911/161411030-63711192-ad0a-4733-bfe5-75cb78b19e6b.png)

 The following sheet allows you to track any CTFs or Labs that you complete or plan to participate in.
+This sheet can fill up fast, but the ability to track all of the labs you do is invaluable when looking for experience or skills you may have.
+Hands-on learning is a great weapon to have in the arsenal.

 ![Screenshot (52)](https://user-images.githubusercontent.com/102703911/161411033-82ffa0d5-b164-4649-9535-0ba53954aceb.png)